housecanary/hc-api-python/README.rst

 - **rental_report**

-More wrapper objects may be added to ApiClient later like “zipcode” and “lat\_lng”.
+More wrapper objects may be added to ApiClient later like "zipcode" and "lat\_lng".

 **Args:**